mttga/purejaxql/README.md

 [![blog](https://img.shields.io/badge/blog-link-purple)](https://mttga.github.io/posts/pqn/)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

+> 📝 PQN is accepted at ICRL 2025 as a Spotlight Paper.

 The goal of this project is to provide simple and lightweight scripts for Q-Learning baselines in various single-agent and multi-agent settings that can run effectively on pure-GPU environments.
 It follows the [cleanrl](https://github.com/vwxyzjn/cleanrl) philosophy of single-file scripts and is deeply inspired by [purejaxrl](https://github.com/luchris429/purejaxrl/tree/main), which aims to compile entire RL pipelines on the GPU using JAX.